Summer 2019 Exhibit: “One Voice” An Art Exhibition Supporting the LGBTQ Community

 Join us in the Fall for a new installation featuring artwork influenced by the Washington Color School.
 The artwork will be on view throughout the winter with donations encouraged.
 Proceeds go toward No Kid Hungry DC, a nonprofit working to solve problems of hunger and poverty in the United States and around the world

 Seeing that Kimpton Carlyle Hotel Dupont Circle is within walking distance of more than a dozen galleries and museums in a global culture capital, it should come as no surprise that we highly value the art that adorns our venue.
-An enticing, inspiring masterpiece in itself, Kimpton Carlyle wows locals and visitors with its permanent art installations and rotating gems.
+An enticing, inspiring masterpiece in itself, The Kimpton Carlyle Hotel wows locals and visitors with its permanent art installations and rotating gems.

-In her first U.S. hotel design project, internationally acclaimed artist Michele Oka Doner helped revamp and re-envision our landmark Art Deco building, complementing the pre-existing clean lines, geometric designs, and polished finishes with organic shapes that soften spaces throughout the hotel.
+In her first U.S. hotel design project, internationally acclaimed artist Michelle Oka Doner helped revamp and re-envision our landmark Art Deco building, complementing the pre-existing clean lines, geometric designs, and polished finishes with organic shapes that soften spaces throughout the hotel.
 For example, her signature bronze chandelier enhances the lobby’s original hexagonal marble floor tiles, historic mixed-metal railings, and rich woods.
 Guests gather here and in the adjacent living room to view the curated rotating gallery of works by local and international artists, including four permanent pieces by Oka Doner herself.